hackwaly/pepper-nim/README.md

 ```

 Then load unpacked extension with `pepper-nim` folder in `chrome://extensions/` developer mode.
-Inspect the background page of `pepper-nim` then see what's console dumps.
+Inspect the background page of `pepper-nim` then see what's console dumps. "hello" should be printed.

 Todos
 -----